hayanisaid/React-Native-developer-roadmap/README.md

 # ⚙️ Debugging

-Here is some content that will help you learn how to debug a React Native app ⬇️.
+Here is some content to help learn how to debug a React Native app ⬇️.

 - 📌 [Tools for debugging React Native](https://www.sitepoint.com/tools-for-debugging-react-native/)
 - 📌[Debugging in React Native](https://reactnative.dev/docs/debugging)